bennyyclo/Cytofin/README.md

 elements of the universal variance vector (i.e. the mean of all channel variances) are calculated.
-These values represent the central tendency and dispersion of antigen measurements in general among the healthy control samples on each CyTOF plate and are no longer channel-specific.
+These values represent the central tendency and dispersion of antigen measurements in general among the healthy control samples on each CyTOF plate and are thus no longer channel-specific.
+Thus, we call them the *bulk mean* and *bulk variance*, and they are used in the `meanshift_bulk` batch correction method implemented in `cytofin_homogenize`.

-Thus, we call them the *bulk mean* and *bulk variance*, as they are used in the `meanshift_bulk` batch correction method implemented in `cytofin_homogenize` (see below), which is not channel-specific.
+To calculate these values, we use the `cytofin_prep_anchors` function.

-`cytofin_prep_anchors` returns the universal mean vector, universal standard deviation vector, bulk mean, and bulk standard deviation as a `list()`.
+`cytofin_prep_anchors` returns the universal mean vector, universal variance vector, bulk mean, and bulk variance as a `list()`.
 In addition, users are given an option to save these statistics as an .rds file in a specified directory in order to avoid performing redundant calculations in future analyses.

 Specifically, `cytofin_prep_anchors` takes 4 required arguments: